 Do you really need a conveyancer?

-For most transactions, you really do need a conveyancer.
+For most home moves, you really do need a conveyancer.
 Not only are there legal intricacies which only professionals will be able to deal with, but as a rule, mortgage providers won’t even offer you a mortgage if you wanted to opt for DIY conveyancing, and if they did they would insist on having their own legal representation, for which you would be charged.

 DIY conveyancing – the basics